simp/pupmod-simp-simpkv/REFERENCE.md

 `backend` option.

   * More flexible option than `backend`.
-  * Useful for grouping together libkv function calls found in different catalog resources.
+  * Useful for grouping together simpkv function calls found in different catalog resources.
   * When specified and the `backend` option is absent, the backend will be selected preferring a backend in the merged `backends` option whose